 Q: “We’re concerned about venue lighting being too dark.
 Can you photograph in dark spaces?”

-A: I can't make it not dark without the use of external flash, which is not what I'm about.
-I'm a natural light photographer and am about photographing life as it happened.
+A: We can't make it not dark without the use of external flash, which is not what we're about.
+We're natural light photographers and photograph life as it happened — light included.
 This includes documenting the space in all of its dark tones and rich colors and ::gasp:: color-tinted up-lighting.
-I shoot with high-quality Nikon D700's that have a phenomenal image sensor.
+We shoot with high-quality Nikon D750's and D700's that have phenomenal image sensors.
 However, no matter what camera you use, in order to compensate for the lack of light, we have to photograph at what's called a higher ISO.
 This means images have more grain and ruggedness to them when there's not light to work with.
 The darker the space, the more apparent the effect.
 In some circles, a subtle grain in dark images is actually a desired effect and one that's sometimes replicated intentionally.
-While the images that you've seen here on my portfolio were largely taken outdoors, and that is certainly what I hope for in terms of lighting, I'm not at all worried about the dark venues.
-I embrace the darkness and will use it to feature the atmosphere of your celebration in most beautiful way possible.
-If necessary, I can use flash photography.
+While the images that you've seen here on our portfolio were largely taken outdoors, and that is certainly what we hope for in terms of lighting, we're not at all worried about the dark venues.
+We embrace the darkness and will use it to feature the atmosphere of your celebration in most beautiful way possible.
+If absolutely necessary, we can use flash photography.

 Q: “We want to do a reveal / first look before the ceremony.
 How should we plan this?”